ANIRUDHBS1/ANIRUDHBS1.github.io/_miscellaneous/Extracurricular.md

 # Chess

 I used to be a district-level chess champion in school, but now I play chess casually as a hobby.

+# Music

+I've been learning to play the piano for the past couple of months.
+It's a wonderful way to unwind in today's buzzing world.